awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 1. Expand **Update AD Connector Account**\.

-1. Type the username and password for the new account\.
+1. Type the user name and password for the new account\.

 1. Choose **Update and Exit**\.